sdr-enthusiasts/docker-rtlsdrairband/README.md

 ## NFM

 The primary purpose of this container is to monitor VHF airband communications.
 However, the underlying software is not limited to strictly VHF communications and AM modulation.
+By setting the environment variable `NFM_MAKE` to any value, the `rtl_airband` binary will be built with NFM support.

-Using the `fredclausen/rtlsdrairband:latest_nfm` image you have the ability to enable NFM modulation and monitor additional radio communications (as I understand it, things like Railroad communications).
-This is not enabled in the `latest` tag by default because of the additional CPU overhead required (should be marginal, but not negligible if your hardware is constrained), but if you desire the functionality, please use the `latest_nfm` tag.
+This will give `rtl_airband` the ability to enable NFM modulation and monitor additional radio communications (as I understand it, things like Railroad communications).
+This is not enabled default because of the additional CPU overhead required (should be marginal, but not negligible if your hardware is constrained).

 ## Accessing the Web Interface